Covered by NYDaily News. Las Vegas man accused of threatening a prominent attorney and making vile remarks.

 Types of Grand Larceny in New York

 Details on grand larceny in the third degree can be found in New York Penal Law Section 155.35.
-This type of grand larceny is slightly more serious than grand larceny in the fourth degree because it deals with the successful stealing or attempted stealing of property that is between $3000 and $50,000.
+This type of grand larceny is slightly more serious than grand larceny in the fourth degree because it deals with the successful stealing or attempted stealing of property that is between $3000 and $50,000 in value.

 Next, there is grand larceny in the second degree.
 Details on this type of crime can be found in New York Penal Law Section 155.40 (1).
-Grand larceny in the second degree deals with the successful or attempted stealing of property that exceeds $50,000 but is less than $1 million.
+Grand larceny in the second degree deals with the successful or attempted stealing of property that exceeds $50,000 but is less than $1 million in value.

 Finally, there is grand larceny in the first degree, which is the most serious type of this crime.
 Details on this type of crime can be found in New York Penal Law Section 155.42.
 Grand larceny in the first degree deals with the successful or attempted stealing of property that exceeds $1 million in value.